GraceChan03/Texas-holdem-poker/specification/proposal.md

 (This proposal is the same as the one was approved, except for some formatting)

 An online Texas Hold’em Poker entertainment platform with extra features.
-The rules can be found at https://en.wikipedia.org/wiki/Texas_hold_%27em.
+The rules can be found at [Texas hold 'em - Wikipedia](https://en.wikipedia.org/wiki/Texas_hold_%27em).

 #### Basic functions:
 1. Account: The users may be able to create their account, login and start a game.